sbabic/swupdate/doc/source/sw-description.rst

 ::

         install-if-different ==> install_if_different
         install-directly     ==> install_directly

-Attributes can be changed into the LUA script and values are overtaken when the LUA is returning.
-The LUA function must returns 2 values:
+Attributes can be changed in the LUA script and values are taken over on return.
+The LUA function must return 2 values:

-        - a boolean, to indicate if the parsing is correct
+        - a boolean, to indicate whether the parsing was correct
         - the image table

 Example: